ClickHouse/ClickHouse/docs/en/development/style.rst

         memcpy(&buf[place_value], &x, sizeof(x));

-#. При использовании выражений if, for, while, ... (в отличие от вызовов функций) перед открывающей скобкой ставится пробел.
+#.
+When using expressions if, for, while, ... (in contrast to function calls) there should be space before opening bracket.

     .. code-block:: cpp

         for (size_t i = 0; i < rows; i += storage.index_granularity)

-#. Вокруг бинарных операторов (+, -, \*, /, %, ...), а также тернарного оператора ?: ставятся пробелы.
+#.
+There should be spaces around binary operators (+, -, \*, /, %, ...) and ternary operator ?:.

     .. code-block:: cpp